SimonStJG/SimonStJG.github.io/about.md

 permalink: /about/
 ---

 Every single personal portfolio site you've ever seen.
 It's even on github pages.
-Every sentance is probably in the present tense, and almost absurdly compressed.
+Every sentance is probably in the present tense.

 Here's [another website](http://SimonStJG.org) from a few years ago.